s3gw-tech/s3gw-ui/README.md

 ```

 For more information on the other tasks in the Makefile
-consult the the frontend and the backend `README.md` files.
+consult both the frontend and the backend `README.md` files.